amyinorbit/hons/_posts/2016-11-07-week9-roundup.md

+---
-title: Week 9 Roundup: Receiving Bytes
+title: "Week 9 Roundup: Receiving Bytes"
-template: post.html
+layout: post
 date: 2016-11-07
+---

 This week I've been experimenting with dl-fldigi (the radio decoding software used by most high-altitude balloon missions).
 I've established that I'd use